 The Society produces a variety of resources directed at specific target groups including posters, brochures, decals, tattoos, etc. Materials vary from time to time and are available to affiliate members at a nominal charge.
-These resources are available from lifeguarddepot.com.
+Current information is found at lifeguarddepot.com - select Public Education.